xlcnd/isbntools/docs/devs.rst

 2. If you rely heavily in metadata (or file renaming) and don't want to implement caching yourself, then you **need** an ``isbntools.conf`` file in a directory were your program could write.
-You can use ``isbntools.conf`` to programatically manipulate the conf file.
+You can use ``isbntools.conf`` to programmatically manipulate the conf file.

 3. If you want to vendorize the lib you should take a careful look at ``setup.py`` and maybe this package (datafolder_) could help!